ObsComp/7dtd-Discordian-Windows/README.md

 these.

 Between the section you selected bot and the permissions section is an http link with a big copy button beside it.
 Copy this link and paste it in to your web browser.
-It will load a new page where you can add your new bot to your guild with these settings.
+It will load a new page where you can add your new bot to your guild.
 Another name for a Discord server is a guild.
 If you are confused by the term guild, it is in reference to the Discord server you are adding the bot to.
-A channel is a sub section of a guild and used for communications between guild members with permission.

 You should now have an offline bot in your guild with the name you set for your bot.
 You can go back and change this name at any time at the applications link from earlier.